blacksmithgu/obsidian-dataview/docs/docs/queries/query-types.md

 ## TASK

-The `TASK` Query outputs **a interactive list of all tasks in your vault** that match the given [data commands](data-commands.md) (if any). `TASK` Queries are special compared to the other Query Types because they do give back **Tasks as results and not pages**.
-This implies that all [data commands](data-commands.md) operate on **Task level** and makes it possible to fine granularly filter your tasks for i.e. their status or a meta data specified on the task itself.
+The `TASK` Query outputs **an interactive list of all tasks in your vault** that match the given [data commands](data-commands.md) (if any). `TASK` queries are special compared to the other Query Types because they do give back **Tasks as results and not pages**.
+This implies that all [data commands](data-commands.md) operate on **Task level** and makes it possible to granularly filter your tasks i.e. for their status or meta data specified on the task itself.

 Also, `TASK` Queries are the only possibility to **manipulate your files through DQL**.
 Normally, Dataview does not touch the content of your files; however, if you check a task through a dataview query, it'll get **checked in its original file, too**.
 In the Dataview Settings under "Task Settings", you can opt-in to automatically set a `completion` meta data field when checking a task in dataview.
 Mind though that this only works if you check the task inside a dataview block.